nodet/dowml/README.md

    instance of the Cloud Object Storage service if needed.
 Once it's listed on the resource page, click anywhere on the line for that service, except on its name.
 This will open a pane on the right which lists the CRN.
 Click on the symbol at the right to copy this information.
-This item is required for the DOWML client to be able to create a space.
+This item is required only for the DOWML client to be able to create a space.
+If you specified a `space_id`, it is not required.

 4. `ml_instance_crn`: similarly, you need to identify an instance of Machine Learning service to use